Matyss/Criminal-Archive/README.md

 This application was created with purpose to take first steps with using Node.js and MongoDB + learn Semantic UI framework.
-It containts a archive file of criminals.
+It containts an archive file of criminals.
 Users are able to add, edit and delete the entries.
 Enjoy!